MinYaoJhu/Advanced_R/Ch18_Expressions-1.md

     ## ├─x
     ## └─1
     ```
+> ASTs initiate function calls by stating the function's name, resulting in the transformation of the first expression into its prefix form.
+The second scenario involves the translation of `**` into `^` by R's parser.
+Lastly, in the final AST, R reconfigures the expression by flipping it during parsing.

-1. What is special about the AST below?
+4. What is special about the AST below?
 (Hint: re-read Section
     \@ref(fun-components).)